Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 const initialState = { lastEntryTime: 0, viewDuration: 0 };

-// Using reducer my 3 simple rules of determining "will you get fucked up by the functional component" say I indeed will:
+// Using reducer because my 3 simple rules of determining "will you get fucked up by the functional component" say I indeed will:
 // - Does it pass a callback to some function? // true
 // - Does the callback modify state ? // true
 // - Does the state modification relies on previous state? // true
 // When all 3 are true, you will have stale state problems due to JS closures, just manage the state in a reducer like this to avoid it.
+// The callback only dispatches actions, and does not need to know anything about the state, avoiding problems entirely
-// Read the excellent article about it here.
+// If in doubt, read the excellent article about it here.
 Read it all, and read it at least 3 times:
 // https://overreacted.io/a-complete-guide-to-useeffect/
 const reducer = (state, action) => {
   switch (action.type) {